Eclipse 2017: What you need to know

 Anyone within the path of totality can see one of nature's most awe inspiring sights - a total solar eclipse.
 This path, where the moon will completely cover the sun and the sun's tenuous atmosphere - the corona - can be seen, will stretch from Salem, Oregon, to Charleston, South Carolina.
 Observers outside this path will still see a partial solar eclipse where the moon covers part of the sun's disk.

 To view the eclipse, you'll need special glasses to protect your eyes.
-These glasses are available online and at Bays Mountain's Planetarium, locally.
-Many local stores such as Walmart, Lowe's and Ingles are also selling them.

 Local Eclipse Viewing Locations:

 What Will the Solar Eclipse Look Like?

 Local efforts to protect your eyes during the eclipse:

 How to Make a Pinhole Projector to view the Eclipse

 Other Ways to View the Eclipse

 NASA Invites You to Become a Citizen Scientist During the Eclipse